 Additional archival materials are housed with the Andrews-Humphrey Family Foundation, which oversees the estate.

 Copyrights for all works of art and writings by Benny Andrews reside with the Benny Andrews Estate.
-Request to reproduce Benny Andrews work or texts in any manner should be directed to the Estate's rights representative, VAGA.
+Request to reproduce Benny Andrews work or texts in any manner should be directed to the Estate's rights representative, VAGA at ARS.
 To request permissions, please contact:

 To join the Benny Andrews Estate mailing list or make an inquriy please email firstname.lastname@example.org